inscist/api-guidelines/Guidelines.md

 ### 12.6.
 Receiving notifications
 Services **SHOULD** send notifications in response to service data changes that do not include details of the changes themselves, but include enough information for the subscribing application to respond appropriately to the following process:

-1. Applications **MUST** identify the correct cached OAuth token to use for a callback
+1. Applications **MUST** identify the correct cached OAuth token to use for a callback.
-2. Applications **MAY** look up any previous delta token for the relevant scope of change
+2. Applications **MAY** look up any previous delta token for the relevant scope of change.
 3. Applications **MUST** determine the URL to call to perform the relevant query for the new state of the service, which **MAY** be a delta query.

 Services that are providing notifications that will be relayed to end-users **MAY** choose to add more detail to notification packets in order to reduce incoming call load on their service.